eXolnet/laravel-bento/README.md

 ### Create Features

-Define features and their launch strategies.
+Define features and their launch segmentation strategies.
 You can define one strategy with the `aim` method:

 ```
 Bento::aim('feature', 'visitor-percent', 10);